miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed other clans whispers in tutorial, warrens and Ocean House.
 Fixed sewer sound transitions in SM, Hollywood and Chinatown hubs.
 Removed character sheet music overlaying and unified keypad sounds.
-Added unused floats of Trip's dialogue and lowered idle sound rate.
+Lowered idle sound rate and missing sound to Blood Boil explosion.

 Stats:
 +Included the unused histories so that each clan has ten plus none.